Trebor-Huang/model/impredicative.typ

 - Paradoxes: Berardi paradox, Impredicativity is not set theoretic
 - We ban large elimination for Prop, and remove impredicativity for Set
 - Squash-like types are now allowed
+- We can also allow "obviously irrelevant" large elimination, including $top, bot, and, =$ and accessibility predicates
 - This creates pCIC (pCuIC with cumulativity (essentially Coq))

 == 悖论三则